dqyi11/dqyi11.github.com/_posts/2015-12-31-machine-dominant-human-intelligence.md

 Therefore, that the planning or the decision making would not be dominant by a machine intelligence could be avoided by adding a human level above the planner level, .
 The import of this human level would increase the fault tolerance.

+There are going to be more and more applications that humans' decision makings reply on machines' decisions, and even are dominated by machines' decisions.
+But I believe the ultimate goal of human-machine interaction is having human-dominant machine intelligence.